Phase transition for accessibility percolation on hypercubes: Accessibility percolation: general case

-Provided Property (a) we have for sufficiently small $\epsilon$.
-By \eqref{eq-prob-E} and choosing $M$ depending on $\epsilon$, we have proved that Property (d) is satisfied with probability bounded by a number depending only on $\epsilon$ from below.
+By \eqref{eq-prob-E} and choosing $M$ depending on $\epsilon$ (e.g. $M=-\frac {10} {\epsilon^2}\ln \epsilon$), we have proved that in the first step, Property (d) can be satisfied with probability bounded from below by a number depending only on $\epsilon$.